So you’ve taken the first tentative step and got a model railway starter kit, but what next?

 If however you just want to explore a bit more, expanding your track circuit is probably the best next step.

-The Hornby starter kits mentioned in my beginners guide typically come with one large circle of track and maybe a siding.
-These are fun to start with but it can get pretty dull pretty quick and if you’re like me you’ll soon be trying out different designs but with the small amount of track included in set you’re choices will be limited.
+The Hornby starter kits mentioned in my best train sets post typically come with one large circle of track and maybe a siding.
+These are fun to start with but it can get pretty dull pretty quick and, if you’re like me, you’ll soon be trying out different designs.
+But with the small number of tracks included in sets, your choices will be limited.

 Hornby Track Expansion Options

-The Hornby starter sets I recommend in my earlier post – ‘what to get for your first model railway‘ – work to the most common UK model railway track size — known as OO or double-o gauge — so extra track is very easy to get.
+The Hornby starter sets I recommend in the companion article to this (the best train sets) work to the most common UK model railway track size — known as OO or double-o gauge — for which extra track is very easy to get.